 The 2005 State Wildlife Action Plan is being updated and we want your help!

-Pennsylvania's natural resources are the foundation of its beauty and cultural heritage and, just like environmental rights section of the state constitution, the State Wildlife Action Plan helps ensures these resources remain available for future generations.
+Pennsylvania's natural resources are the foundation of its beauty and cultural heritage and, just like the environmental rights section of the state constitution, the State Wildlife Action Plan helps ensure these resources remain available for future generations.
 This proactive plan works to keep species from becoming threatened or endangered.
 This approach helps to reduce the costs of fish and wildlife management by decreasing expensive recoveries of species in need of critical care.

 The Game Commission and Fish & Boat Commission presently are revising this important blueprint for conservation action to help ensure it reflects the current needs and priorities for species of greatest conservation need and their habitats.
 The revised plan is due to the U.S. Fish and Wildlife Service by October 1, 2015.
 The State Wildlife Action Plan must be revised no less than every 10 years and is required for states to receive State & Tribal Wildlife Grants Program funding.

 We want to hear from you!